 Around the world, suicide is a major public health problem and is the leading cause of death for young people.
 Worldwide, nearly one million people succumb to suicide each year, a number that exceeds deaths from war and homicide combined.
 This year marks the 12th anniversary of World Suicide Prevention Day with the theme “One World Connected.”
 In honor of National Suicide Prevention Week, let us participate in as many of these #suicideprevention events as we can.

-This year, I am participating in the 100 Voices for Suicide Prevention campaign with the Write Tribe and the MSW@USC
+This year, I am participating in the Suicide Prevention campaign with MSW@USC

 Let us use our voices for suicide prevention!

 The world of depression and suicide is a tough place.
 A rough place.
 No one can understand it.

 Nobody wants to die.
 After all, survival marks the human instinct.